denten-books/plain-text/0-intro.md

 counts for "code" and "poetry" in one domain, like computer science, may not account for the same in another domain, like creative writing.
 An engineer's use of the words "code" and "poetry" differs from that of a poet's.
 The changing contexts evoke the corresponding shift in operational definitions.
-Consequently, in *Plain Text*, I write neither a totalizing history of modern computing nor a survey of literary theory.
+I write therefore neither a totalizing history of modern computing nor a survey of literary theory.
 Rather, the argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon, to liquid crystal and the floating gate, and on towards the reader and the community.
 It is but a single possible pass through a cavernous black box.
-Each chapter reflects a waypoint along the journey.
+Each chapter reflects a waypoint along that journey.

 The passage from keystroke to pixel runs a thread through the book.
 In the chapters to follow, the electronic literary artifact---the thing next to my